 - Cook until the onion is golden and the sausage is browned, about 5 minutes.
 Add in the garlic and tomato paste.
 Cook another 1-2 minutes, stirring occasionally, until the garlic is aromatic.

 - Add the Worcestershire sauce to deglaze the pan.
-Add in the red pepper flakes, rotel tomatoes, and vegetable broth.
+Add in the red pepper flakes, Rotel tomatoes, and vegetable broth.
 Bring to a rapid simmer over medium-high heat.

 - Add the pasta.
 Reduce to a low simmer and cover.
 Stir after 5 minutes, then replace the lid and cook until the pasta is al dente, about 10 minutes.